 Parks, Trails and Open Spaces

-Vancouver Parks and Recreation currently oversees over 7,000 acres of parks, trails, sports fields and open space.
+Vancouver Parks and Recreation currently oversees over 450 acres of parks, trails, sports fields and open space.
 Some of these areas are meant to preserve the natural topography and character of the specific properties, and will not comply with Americans with Disabilities Act standards.
 However, the department continually strives to provide a diverse experience for all users.
-From the downtown urban park experience at Esther Short Park to the rustic charm of Lewisville Park, we are identifying how to best serve citizens of all abilities.
+From the downtown urban park experience at Esther Short Park to the tranquil open space at Beaver Marsh, we are identifying how to best serve citizens of all abilities.

 Many of our parks and trails systems were developed before 1992, so may not be compliant with current Americans with Disabilities Act standards.
 The Transition Plan was created to identify current barriers to access and potential opportunities for upgrading facilities.
 From 2005 through 2009, staff worked to survey all parks and trails to identify all of the current barriers.
 Not all park features need to be compliant, but the department must provide equal access to unique park experiences.

 Vancouver Parks and Recreation developed its first Americans with Disabilities Act Transition Plan in 2007.
-The plan was then updated in early 2012 and is currently available for public review and input through March 2015.
-More information.
+The plan was then updated in early 2012.

-- Real Estate Excise Tax (REET)(city and county) - can be used for upgrades at parks and recreation facilities
+- Real Estate Excise Tax (REET): Can be used for upgrades at parks and recreation facilities.

-- Community Development Block Grants (CDBG) (city only) - 30% of these funds are dedicated to accessibility improvement projects
+- Community Development Block grants (CDBG): 30% of these funds are dedicated to accessibility improvement projects.

-- Neighborhood Action Plan grants (NAP) (city only) - Neighbors can apply for these small grants for features that are identified in their Neighborhood Action Plan.
+- Neighborhood Action Plan grants (NAP): Neighbors can apply for these small grants for features that are identified in their Neighborhood Action Plan.
 Typically these improvements include a curb cut to a path, a new accessible bench, new accessible picnic table, etc. Many times, these grants are matched with neighborhood association funds.

-- Donations (city and county) - In some parks, generous donors have contributed money to assist with a park improvement project.
+- Donations: In some parks, generous donors have contributed money to assist with a park improvement project.
 The donations go through the Parks Foundation of Clark County to ensure that the funds are used for the donor-specified project.

 Filing a Grievance

-If you wish to file a formal grievance regarding the accessibility of our facilities, programs, services or activities, please contact the Americans with Disabilities Coordinator for either the City of Vancouver (all recreation centers and programs, city-owned parks, trails and sports fields) or Clark County (county-owned parks, trails and sports fields).
+If you wish to file a formal grievance regarding the accessibility of our facilities, programs, services or activities, please contact the Americans with Disabilities Coordinator for the City of Vancouver.